OpenGradient/erc-onchain-agent/agent-erc.md

 }
 ```

-* handleAgentResult: called by the agent when the result of the execution with the given runId is available.
+- `handleAgentResult`: called by the agent when the result of the execution with the given runId is available.
 Clients could expect this callback to be called either as part of the original run call, when the agent run synchronously, or as a separate transaction if the agent is executed asynchronously.

 ## Rationale